RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 **************************
 ::

-  from uvdata import UVData
+  from pyuvdata import UVData
   UV = UVData()
-  miriad_file = 'uvdata/data/new.uvA'
+  miriad_file = 'pyuvdata/data/new.uvA'
   UV.read_miriad(miriad_file)  # this miriad file is known to be a drift scan UV.write_uvfits('new.uvfits', force_phase=True, spoof_nonessential=True)  # write out the uvfits file